bronson/gird/README.md

   * However right now we dirwalk using one big find command.
 Switching to shell recursion would be rough.
   * It can be a good idea to keep your Girdsums files in git.
 Ignore every file in your .gitignore then add the files you want to track:
     * But now you need to ignore the .git directory!
 ```bash
 $ git init
 $ echo '*' > .gitignore
 $ find . -name Girdsums -print0 | xargs -0 git add -f
 ```
+  * Nah, doesn't seem worth it.
+Storing Girdfiles in git doesn't actually buy you much.
 * Is there any benefit to removing -n1 from xargs and looping ourselves?
 * Remove comments before comparing girdfiles?
   * but how do we ensure reset doesn't kill user's comments?
-  * It might even be good that any directory is only represented by one exact girdfile.
+  * It's probably good that any directory is only represented by one exact girdfile.
   * Add "time to process this directory" as a comment in each girdfile? (worry about reset here)
     * Absolutely not.
 This will make the files no longer dependent on directory contents.
   * Make Gird support the same file reading conventions as shasum (esp. ignoring # comments)
     * Is this necessary?
 Maybe girdfiles should be bit-for-bit dependent on directory contents?
 * Maybe add a -j option to fork multiple jobs?
   * Doesn't seem worth it since a single thread still saturates my SSDs.
-    * Even an infinite speedup would only result in a 20% improvement on my system.
+    * Even if I could make Gird infinitely fast, that would only result in a 20% improvement on my system.
   * Might be easy, just be a feedthrough for `xargs -P`.
     * Except, before computing a Girdsums file, need to ensure all subdirs are complete first.
     * Probably not worth the effort until rewritten in a real programming langauge.
 * Consider using Blake https://blake2.net.
 It's fast!
 And now Blake3 is faster!
 * Look for alternatives to sharness.
 Does Git's native test runner have the same oddball issues?
+  * Yes, it has a lot of them.
+I now think Git's testing infrastructure should remain in git and I should find a better test runner for Bash.
+  * Sharness Oddities:
     * can't use process substitution in a test block
     * test block errors are very wrong: `sharness.sh: eval: line 383: syntax error`
     * the test-results directory is out of hand. is this sharness's fault?
     * The .t extension appears to be reserved for Perl.
 Maybe use .sh like Git does, or just .test?
       * played with this a bit but it was rubbing sharness the wrong way.
 Prob not worth the time.
     * is there an easy way to have each test\_expect\_success to run in its own subdirectory?
       * right now, an aborted test early in the file causes a cascade of meaningless failures
     * poor documentation on how to write tests
     * seems to run my tests unders zsh even though /bin/sh is bash.
       * `SHELL=/bin/bash bash 02-test.t -v` seems to force bash.
       * Or maybe it's that sometimes it's invoked as /bin/bash (prove) and sometimes as /bin/sh (make)
     * Some tests succeed when run in bash but fail when run in prove.
       * See 02-filenames.t for a heinous workaround.
     * sharness doesn't support --stress?
     * `make watch` should store its tmpdir somewhere else so it's possible to still run tests manually
     * Why does `prove *.t` show "Dubious, test returned 1 (wstat 256, 0x100)" instead of "fail"?